brootaylor/brootaylor-v2/audits/lighthouse_report/README.md

 # Performance results

-Performance results report is generated in this directory.
+Performance (Lighthouse) results report is generated in this directory.

+To generate the report, run `npm run audit:performance`